-- Bear in mind I had always considered myself i n d i e which was a term of endearment for being authentic and not compromising your ideals.
+- Bear in mind I had always considered myself indie which was a term of endearment for being authentic and not compromising your ideals.
 It didn’t help that Stuff White People Like was released a year earlier.
-I began the decade feeling like an op-shopping individual, but left it a frankie magazine cutout digging Dave Eggers and fonts.
+I began the decade feeling like an op-shopping individual, but left it a f r a n k i e cutout digging on Dave Eggers and fonts.

 - It really did feel like a witch-hunt.
+(The blah witch project.)
 A kind of low-stakes character assassination in which everyone went through their phone contacts to determine whether people were legit or a knob.
-The general rule of thumb was the pseudo-paradoxical “Anyone who denies being a hipster is one and anyone who claims to be, isn’t.”
-Close friends (okay, Yon from Tripod) seemed genuinely confused about whether I’d turned or not.
+The general rule of thumb was the paradoxical “Anyone who denies being a hipster is one and anyone who claims to be, isn’t.”
+Many people (okay, Yon from Tripod) seemed genuinely confused about whether I’d turned or not.

 - I mean, my video had ‘gone viral’ but had I inadvertently also contracted a disease recasting the DNA of my intellectual property as an effete, striped, toothless werewolf of fashion?

 Parklands High School (Nairana HOUSE) photo shoot – 1993.
-CREDIT: GRUMPY MAN
+CREDIT: PIXIE FOTOS

 Yeah – you know I’m cooler than you, punk.
 I’m the psychological bully – and we always get our man in the end.
 What’s that saying?
 Names will always hurt me but cancer sticks and stones green ginger eases the pain.